Meghan Markle Reportedly ‘Heartbroken’ That She Can’t See Her Mom Since Moving To Los Angeles

 “Because of her age, Doria obviously has to be careful and Meghan and Harry are sticking rigidly to all formal guidelines when it comes to coronavirus,” the source added.
 “They’ve been WhatsApping and FaceTiming almost daily but obviously it’s not the same.”

 The 38-year-old hasn’t been wasting her time in quarantine, however.
 The source added that she has been talking with agents and said that she isn’t interested in acting right now.
-Instead, she’s focused on using her celebrity status in the states to do some good.
+Instead, she’s focused on using her celebrity status to do some good.

 “Meghan has been using her time in isolation to plan her future and has been exploring various good causes she could align herself with,” the source said.

-Once the stay-at-home order is lifted, Doria is expected to be a big part of the couple’s life, the source said.
-Not only is she willing to hang out with the family, but she could also be a babysitter, the insider suggested.
+Once the stay-at-home order is lifted, Doria is expected to be a big part of the couple’s life, the source went on.
+Not only is she willing to hang out with the family, but she could also be a babysitter, they suggested.

-The one person who won’t be getting involved in their lives now that they’re living in the U.S.?
-The source claims that Meghan’s estranged dad Thomas, who lives nearby in Rosarito, Mexico, won’t be invited to their new home.
+There is one person who won’t be getting involved in the Sussexes lives now that they’re living in the U.S. The source claims that Meghan’s estranged dad, Thomas Markle — who lives nearby in Rosarito, Mexico — won’t be invited to their new home.

 Instead, Meghan’s priority is reportedly her charity work and her family.

-Family has been heavy on the couples’ minds, apparently, after Harry’s dad Prince Charles was diagnosed with the coronavirus.
-Insiders claim that the prince has been feeling helpless because he can’t travel to be near his father as he battles the disease.
+Family has been heavy on the couple’s minds, apparently, after Harry’s dad, Prince Charles, was diagnosed with the coronavirus.
+Insiders claim the prince has been feeling helpless because he can’t travel to be near his father as he battles the disease.

-Charles reportedly only had mild symptoms, but the instance reportedly reminded the couple how important family can be, as The Inquisitr previously reported.
+Charles reportedly only has mild symptoms, but the instance reportedly reminded the couple how important family can be, as The Inquisitr previously reported.